-Takahiro KOSHIBA Approach to hydraulic aspects of water-related disasters and water environment through hydraulic experiments, field observations and numerical simulations For prevention of water-related disasters and entrainment of water environment, it is important to understand its hydraulic aspects.
+Associate Professor Hiroshi TAKEBAYASHI Assistant Professor Takahiro KOSHIBA Approach to hydraulic aspects of water-related disasters and water environment through hydraulic experiments, field observations and numerical simulations For prevention of water-related disasters and entrainment of water environment, it is important to understand its hydraulic aspects.
 In our laboratory we approach to its hydraulic aspects through hydraulic experiments, field observations and numerical simulations.
 Our specific research is experiments using flumes of large-scale facilities in the Ujigawa Open Laboratory.
-Mechanism and Mitigation Strategies of Flood and Sediment Disasters In our laboratory, to enhance hydraulic understandings of flood and sediment disasters, we have been trying to obtain data from observations and field survey.
-Also, we have been trying to develop more accurate numerical models to predict those phenomena of disasters using the data obtained.
-Those models would enable us to get significant information to evaluate the effect of flood prevention/mitigation measures such as evacuation systems.
-Furthermore, sediment produced by landslides during huge rainfall event cause topographical variation and increase the flood risk.
-We are trying to develop the simulation method of such series of phenomena, and applying to the disaster prediction and risk evaluation.
+Mechanism and Mitigation Strategies of Flood and Sediment Disasters In our laboratory, aiming for prevention and mitigation of the damage of water and sediment related disasters under huge rainfall events, we have been trying to develop numerical models for prediction of inundation flow.
+Such numerical models would enable to understand where are the vulnerable parts to those disasters in a river basin area. to understand the inundation risk under the more intent rainfall conditions caused by the climate change, to evaluate the mitigation effects of planned facilities, and to obtain useful information to make an evacuation plan.
+In developing such numerical models, we always need to confirm that the model is appropriately reproducing the actual phenomena, the water depths, flow velocities, and sediment deposition heights are measured at physical experiments, and field measurement data such as water level marks are obtained to be compared with the numerical simulation results.
+In this way, we have been tried to develop more accurate numerical models to understand the physical phenomena.

-Simulation results on the inundation depth (left) and topological deformation (right).
-Strength Evaluation and Maintenance Method of River Embankment Recently, extreme floods frequently cause dyke breaches in rivers managed by central or local governments.
+Simulation results on the inundation depth (above) and experimental results on urban flood inundation (right).
+Strength Evaluation and Maintenance Method of River Embankment

+Recently, extreme floods frequently cause dyke breaches in rivers managed by central or local governments.
 As an urgent requirement, river dykes should be strengthened all over the country.
 We study the mechanisms of river dyke breach due to flood water overflow by carrying out model experiments.
 Based on obtained results, numerical simulations of dyke breach are tried to reproduce the experimental results.
 Furthermore, we also have been studying problem of landslide dam and its collapse, which may bring severe damage to downstream area, by the similar method as river dyke breach.

-Experimental flumes for the river dyke breach (left) and landslide dam (right) in Ujigawa Open Laboratory Nature-friendly River Design by Harmonizing with Ecology River restoration projects have been tried in many places to create recreation spaces for local residents.
+Experiments on the river dyke breach (left: onedimensional flume in the cross-sectional direction, right: two-dimensional flood basin with river flow) Nature-friendly River Design by Harmonizing with Ecology River restoration projects have been tried in many places to create recreation spaces for local residents.
 As an example, 'groin' is installed perpendicular to the river dyke to form sand bar around it.
 But we should clarify its formation mechanism and sediment response to those groins.
 Therefore we have been carrying out flume experiments and numerical simulations, obtaining some knowledge of sand bar formation by means of groins.